 There are so many interesting animals in Australia!
 Four out of five animals that live in Australia only can be found there.

-Among the animal species that can only be found in Australia are the monotremes, which are mammals that lay eggs!
+Among the endemic animal species - species that can only be found in Australia - are the monotremes, which are mammals that lay eggs!
 The platypus and two species of echidna are the world's only egg-laying mammals, so called monotremes.

 Australia has almost 400 mammal species and about 140 species of marsupials.
 A marsupial is an animal that carries the young in her pouch.

 Half of the birds that live in Australia, can only be found there.
 Among the typical Australian bird species are the kookaburra, the emu and the rainbow lorikeet, an especially colourful parrot which has a red beak and a multicolour plumage.